greg-raven/Uncommon-Sense/_posts/2021-02-11-democracy-is-a-disease-and-a-poison.md

 ---
-title: 'Democracy is a disease and a poison'
+title: "Democracy is a disease and a poison"
 layout: post
 categories:
 - democracy